dntpan1c/CWTeamsTicketCallback/readme.md

 - Select All Records.
 - Check off "Service Ticket" under the "API Name Section"
 - Set the Callback URL of Service Ticket to https://< your function app name >.azurewebsites.net/api/CWIncoming?serviceid=
-- Set the Serivce Board to the Desired ConnectWise Manage Service Board
+- Set the Service Board to the Desired ConnectWise Manage Service Board
 - Save and Close!

-# Last Step: Testing and Trobleshooting
+# Last Step: Testing and Troubleshooting
 That's it!
 It should be working!
 Try to update a Status or Contact of a Ticket on the Desired Service Board and watch the message come in through teams!

 It should "just work" if you read all of the instructions.
 If it doesn't check your permissions for each application, and check under your function app under "Application Insights" > "Live Events".
 Also, compare your environment to our testing environment (below).
 It is possible that you might need certain Firewall adjustments if you are using ConnectWise On-Premise as opposed to the Cloud Hosted version.